X

 The Federal Reserve’s Quantitative Easing program has provided great benefit to American home buyers and homeowners in the form record-low mortgage rates.
 But what has come in the form of aid to the American economy has actually had the opposite effect on other economies around the world.

-We asked Raphael Bostic, Ph.D., director of the Bedrosian Center on Governance at the University of Southern California, Richard Green, Ph.D., director of the Lusk Center of Real Estate at the University of Southern California, and Peter Muoio, Ph.D., Managing Director at Auction.com to offer their perspectives on what impact the tapering of QE will have on some the emerging economies around the globe.
+We asked Raphael Bostic, Ph.D., director of the Bedrosian Center on Governance at the University of Southern California, Richard Green, Ph.D., director of the Lusk Center for Real Estate at the University of Southern California, and Peter Muoio, Ph.D., Managing Director at Auction.com to offer their perspectives on what impact the tapering of QE will have on some the emerging economies around the globe.

 Q: How will the reduction in QE impact the emerging markets of Brazil, Russia, India and China, and how will these BRIC economies then influence the U.S.?